Error Log

 On Windows, error log messages are also written to the Windows Event Viewer.
 You can find MariaDB's error log messages by browsing Windows Logs, and then selecting Application or Application Log, depending on the Windows version.

-In MariaDB 10.3 and before, you can find MariaDB's error log messages by searching for the Source MySQL.
+You can find MariaDB's error log messages by searching for the Source MariaDB (prior to MariaDB 10.4, this was MySQL).

 Finding the Error Log